noamhacker/technical-questions-practice/README.md

 [Code](http://ideone.com/embed/jrtcab#)

 CTCI page 90 question 1.2:
 Given two strings, write a method to decide if one is a permutation of the other.
-[Code](http://ideone.com/xjYP6B)
+[Code (better space-efficiency than CTCI solution!)](http://ideone.com/xjYP6B)